hpcugent/vsc_user_docs/mkdocs/docs/HPC/jupyter.md

 ```
 This prints a lot of information about the module, including all libraries that are part of it.
 It also shows which toolchain is used in the line `load("Python/3.11.5-GCCcore-13.2.0")`.

 Because this is the same toolchain as the one used by the Jupyter notebook version in this example, we can include this module without errors.
-To do this, add the line `module load "module"` in the `Custom code`-field:
+To do this, add the line `module load "module_name"` in the `Custom code`-field:

 <center>
 ![image](img/ood_jupyter_custom_code.png)